Reader In Human Resource Management

 I am a Reader in Human Resource Management in the Department of People and Organisations and the Centre for Research in Equality and Diversity (CRED) in the School of Business and Management.

-I specialise in mapping socio-economic disparities in the quality of working life using large-scale survey and administrative data.
-Much of my work has focused on mapping the evolution in pay disparities across the occupational structure.
-In more recent years, I have developed interests in the quality of working life more broadly (job quality, wellbeing), as well in mapping disparities between genders and ethnic groups.
+I specialise in mapping socio-economic disparities in the labour market using large-scale survey and administrative data.
+Much of my work has focused on mapping pay disparities across the occupational structure.
+In more recent years, I have developed interests in the quality of work more broadly (job quality, wellbeing).

-I regularly engage in consultancy and advisory work for government, trade unions, and professional bodies, both in the UK and internationally.
-My latest project, funded by the Economic and Social Research Council, explores disparities in the quality of working life across occupational groups to increase transparency and inform policies on the issue.
+I regularly engage in consultancy and advisory work for central government, trade unions, and professional bodies, both in the UK and internationally.
+My latest project, funded by the Economic and Social Research Council, explores disparities in the quality of jobs and careers across occupational groups.
 The main findings are summarised in my forthcoming book Mapping Good Work (Bristol University Press) and at www.qualityofworkinglife.org.

 Employment Relations (Undergraduate)